Physical Description, Unpacking and Servicing

 Servicing

 Bento Lab contains no user-serviceable parts.
 Refer all repairs to qualified service personnel.
 Opening the product voids the warranty.
-For servicing contact us at hello@bento.bio.
+For servicing contact us at [email protected] for more info.

 Troubleshooting

-If you identify a fault with your lab, please contact us at hello@bento.bio.
+If you identify a fault with your lab, please contact us at [email protected].